-Version checks in PHP are runtime-specific.
+PHP version checks are runtime-specific.
 The CLI binary reports the interpreter resolved in the current shell, while the web-facing runtime reports the SAPI behind the site such as apache2handler or fpm-fcgi, and each runtime can load its own configuration files and extensions.

-The safest workflow is to confirm the CLI version first, then query the web-served runtime only when the site might not use the same interpreter.
-Hosts that mix distro packages, Homebrew, control panels, or custom builds often keep multiple binaries on one machine, so compare the reported version with the executable path and active configuration files before assuming every request is using the same PHP branch.
+Confirm the CLI version first, then query the web-served runtime when the site might not use the same interpreter.
+The command examples were verified with the Ubuntu 26.04 php-cli package, but hosts that mix distro packages, Homebrew, control panels, or custom builds often keep multiple binaries on one machine, so compare the reported version with the executable path and active configuration files before assuming every request is using the same PHP branch.

 Related: How to show loaded PHP extensions